raquelribas/sql/etl_project.md

-### Goal: select all contacts from 3 specific cities to lauch a marketing campaign and send to these contacts.
+### Goal: select all contacts from 3 specific cities to launch a marketing campaign and send to these contacts.

 ``` sql
 SET GLOBAL local_infile=1;